Flat-Fee Estate Settlement

 Whatever you have: death certificates, deeds, birth/marriage records.
 Missing documents?
 We can obtain most through our genealogical research.
 During intake, we'll walk you through exactly what's needed.

-Standard service: 15 days or less.
-Rush service (3-day turnaround) is available.
+Our Standard service is complete in 5 days or less.
+If you're not in a hurry, our Essential service runs 15 days or less for a lower price.
 Complex cases with extensive genealogical research may take longer—we'll quote those individually.

 Full refund.
 If we accept your case but can't complete it for any reason, you pay nothing.
 We take the risk, not you.